haxiomic/webcore/ROADMAP.md

 - 2D UI via platform WebView
     - Compile UI code to js via a bridge class (uses macro to compile that portion of the codebase to js)

+- Maybe Switch to dynamic libraries so we can link with system libraries during haxe compile (and not platform compile).
+Or add metadata to add flags to platform projects